Cotes08/EscapeFromReality/README.md

 - This repository uses **Git LFS** to manage large assets.
 - Downloading the repository as a ZIP file **will not work properly**.
 - To clone the project correctly, you need a Git client with LFS support:

-> Note: This project serves as a prototype/demo to showcase design, mechanics, and artistic direction.